mupaulson/Synchrony-Anaysis-Pipeline-SE4S/README.md

 ## Overview

 In this pipeline, cell data across two animals is compared for synchronization.
-The sample data used is from voles, which are known to form pair bonds.
+The sample data used is from prairie voles, which are known to form pair bonds.

 ### Research Question